JessRascal/rts-helpdesk-client-quickstart/client/ticket/edit.md

 Complete the following to edit a support ticket:

 - Log into the [RTS helpdesk](https://helpdesk.rts-solutions.net){:target="_blank"}
-- On the main screen, select the ticket you want to edit (it will change colour to show it's selected)
+- On the main screen, select the ticket you want to edit (it will change colour to show it is selected)
 - Select the **Edit** button
 ![Edit Ticket Button](/assets/images/ticket-edit-button.png)
 - The edit form is displayed and you can update the details of your ticket as needed
-- Once you have finished editing your ticket, select **Save & Close** to save the changes
+- Once you have finished editing the ticket, select **Save & Close** to save your changes

 ___
 RTS will automatically be notified of any changes that are made to a ticket.